Now you can fly from Sydney to the Hunter Valley in around 45 minutes flat…

-In a brand spanking new 12-seater plane (called a “camel”, unless I heard that wrong), Sydney Seaplanes is opening up the Hunter Valley like never before.
+In an impressive plane (called a “camel”, unless I heard that wrong), Sydney Seaplanes gets people to the Hunter Valley like never before.

-Direct charter flights from Rose Bay in the Harbour-hedging eastern suburbs to the wine and golf-soaked Hunter are now flying in a new, slick Cessna.
+Direct charter flights from Rose Bay in the Harbour-hedging eastern suburbs to the wine and golf-soaked Hunter are an incredibly viable way to visit the celebrated wine region.
 Being amphibious is helpful; you take off from the Harbour and land at Cessnock airport, in the heart of wine country.

 Ours was a very smooth flight up the coast, dotted with expert commentary from our pilot.
 Did you know that Rose Bay was in fact the first international airport for Australia?
 QANTAS started international flights from here.
 Trips to England used to take 12 days and 41 stops.
 Times have certainly changed.